 Bread machines make it incredibly easy to have your own bread on demand and it takes less than five minutes to assemble, weigh or measure the six ingredients and set the whole thing off.

-Usually I bake in the early evening, so there’s a fresh loaf for sandwiches the next morning.
-Leaving bread to cool properly for at least two hours before cutting is really important, no matter how tempting it might be to grab the knife and hack a crispy warm crust off.
+Usually, I bake in the early evening, so there’s a fresh loaf for sandwiches the next morning.
+Leaving the bread to cool properly for at least two hours before cutting is really important; no matter how tempting it might be to grab the knife and hack a crispy warm crust off.

 Cutting warm bread is not quite impossible, but nearly – and it is difficult not to ruin the entire loaf.
 Warm bread squashes out of shape when you hold or apply pressure to it, the knife sort of snags and catches in the loaf, pulling it apart instead of gliding through in a smooth slicing motion.